walterhiggins/WMPJS/README.md

 ![](img/fworks/russiandoll.png)

-A few people have created some very cool Fractals in Minecraft using recursion.
+If you're curious about recursion, a few people have created some very cool Fractals in Minecraft using recursion.
 Malin Christersson has some example code at https://github.com/malinc/MinecraftFractals .
 You can see an example of one of Malin's fractal creations below:

 ![Malin Christersson's Fractal Cube Stars](img/fworks/malinchristersson_fractals.png)

 ### Cancelling the Fireworks show
 Let's say you kicked off a long running fireworks show and after a while you get bored and want to *cancel* the show.
 There are two ways to schedule a repeating task in Javascript, one way is to use *setTimeout()* and have a function which calls itself.
 We've already seen this in the earlier example.
 Another way is to use the *setInterval()* function which is like *setTimeout()* except it will keep on executing the task after each delay instead of only executing once after the delay.
 Let's take a look at an example of using *setInterval()* at the server console prompt:

-    js var askQuestion = function(){ console.log('Are we there yet?') }
+    js function askQuestion(){ console.log('Are we there yet?') }
     js var scheduled = setInterval( askQuestion, 1000 )

 Run the above commands and you will see an 'Are we there yet?' message appear every second.